Next-Latent Prediction Transformers Learn Compact World Models: Extra Experiment Details

-In this section, we provide more details on the setup of the experiments in the main body.
-Our experiments are executed on NVIDIA H100 NVL GPUs and most of them complete within 48 hours on a single GPU, except those involving MTP and BST which are more computationally intensive. \cref{tab:exp_hyperparams} provides an overview of the training, model, and NextLat hyperparameters across all experimental domains.
+In this section, we provide additional experimental setup details and supplementary results for the experiments in the main body.
+All experiments were run on NVIDIA RTX A5000, NVIDIA H100 NVL, and NVIDIA B200 GPUs. \cref{tab:exp_hyperparams} summarizes the training, model, and NextLat hyperparameters across all experimental domains.